Aspire1Inspire2/DataHandler/README.md

 - Gaps in time
 - Price and volume checks (>=0)

-Splitter:
+Extract:
-- Extracts data from given dates and creates a new data file
+- Extracts data from given dates (start -> end) and creates a new data file

 Public methods
 ---------------